 Key Stage 3:

-History is currently offered in year 7 and will expand into year 8 and year 9 as the school grows over the coming years.
+History is currently offered in year 7 and year 8 and will expand into year 9 as the school grows over the coming years.

 Our vision is to provide a relevant curriculum across the key stage that pupils will engage with and which will develop their higher order thinking skills.
 We aim to promote understanding of the past whilst making links to the present.
 Year 7 History covers topics such as:

-- The Measly Middle Ages
+- The Measly Middle Ages and Medieval medicine

 - Terrible Tudors